 What is RefWorks?

-- Import references from many electronic databases
+- Import references from electronic databases

-How do I get an account on RefWorks?
+How do I get a RefWorks account?

 How do I connect to RefWorks?

 Click on thebutton at the top of this page.

 If off-campus, you'll be prompted to login with your NetID.

 How do I access full text for citations in my RefWorks account?

 To determine whether an item is available at Rutgers, click the Get it @ R button.
 If the item is available online, you will be taken directly to the full text.
 If not, you will see a menu with options to search the library's print holdings or request it via interlibrary loan.